WillBurdett/Food4Thought/README.md

 ## Postman Instructions

-For basic requests users do not need to be logged in.
-E.g. Get request localhost:8080/user
+For basic requests users do not need to be logged in e.g. Get request localhost:8080/user
 ```
 {